GIScience/openrouteservice/docs/api-reference/endpoints/directions/extra-info/road-access-restrictions.md

 ```

 Provides information about possible restrictions on roads.
-Explanation of the values can be found in the [list of possible values](https://wiki.openstreetmap.org/wiki/Key:access)
+Explanation of the values can be found in the [list of possible values in the OSM Wiki](https://wiki.openstreetmap.org/wiki/Key:access)

 | Value |             Encoding              |
 |:-----:|:---------------------------------:|